tarunganesh2004/A-Simple-ChatBot/README.md

 ## LICENSE

-- This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License